QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

 ### Experiment 4: Unfunded Social Security System

-Another interesting experiment  is when the lump-sum taxes are of the same size for both the old and the young, but of the opposite signs.
+In this experiment,  lump-sum taxes are of equal magnitudes for old and the young, but of opposite signs.

-Recall that a negative lump-sum tax is a subsidy.
+A negative lump-sum tax is a subsidy.

-In particular, we will tax the young, and subsidize the old.
+Thus, in this experiment we tax the young and subsidize the old.

-Thus, the government transfers  some income from the younger cohort to the older cohort.
+We start  the economy at the same initial steady state that we assumed in several earlier  experiments.

-We will assume that the economy was in the same initial steady state that we assumed in several earlier  experiments.
+The government sets the lump sum taxes $\delta_{y,t}=-\delta_{o,t}=10\% \hat{C}_{y}$ starting from $t=0$.

-The government sets the lump sum taxes $\delta_{y,t}=-\delta_{o,t}=10\% \hat{C}_{y}$ starting from $t=0$, and keeps debt levels and expenditures at their steady state levels $\hat{D}$ and $\hat{G}$.
+It keeps debt levels and expenditures at their steady state levels $\hat{D}$ and $\hat{G}$.

-This experiment amounts to launching an unfunded social security system.
+In effect, this experiment amounts to launching an unfunded social security system.

-We will use our code to compute the transition ignited by  launch this system.
+We can  use our code to compute the transition ignited by  launch this system.

 Let's compare the results to the {ref}`exp-tax-cut`.